Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 ever mentioning that promise again.

-A Vat might be informed that one Promise has been resolved to another Promise (`Resolution::Forward`).
+A Vat might be informed that one Promise has been resolved to another Promise (`ResolutionData::Forward`).
 This new Promise might be local, or imported.

 ## Sample Message Delivery